 “Well, according to the story they did.
-They dug up a chest exactly where it was marked on the plan and inside they found two smaller containers.
+Legend has it that they dug up a chest exactly where it was marked on the plan and inside they found two smaller containers.
 On one was written ‘The key to riches’.
 And on the other was written ‘The key to eternity.’
 Each twin made their choice.”

 “Go on, don’t keep me in suspense.
 What happened?”

 “We know that in the early nineteen seventies one twin found his way into banking.
-He then went on to own a huge shipping company and made more money trading in commodities.
+He then went on to own a huge shipping company, and then made more money trading in commodities.
 He really did become fabulously rich.”